adtrace/adtrace_sdk_react_native/README.md

     ```

     Replace  `{TrackerToken}`  with the tracker token you created in step 2.
 E.g.  `{abc123}`
-  Although the dashboard displays a tracker URL (including `http://app.adtrace.io/`), in your source code you should only enter the six or seven-character token and not the entire URL.
+  Although the panel displays a tracker URL (including `http://app.adtrace.io/`), in your source code you should only enter the six or seven-character token and not the entire URL.

 3. Build and run your app.
 You should see a line like the following in the app's log output: